Cart

 Madrid & the Central Mountains

-Granite peaks, pine forests, and high passes rise north of the capital in the Sierra de Guadarrama, providing rapid transition from urban edge to upland terrain.
+Granite peaks, pine forests, and high passes rise north of the capital in the Sierra de Guadarrama, providing a rapid transition from urban edge to upland terrain.

 Western Spain & Extremadura